Laurel Fellowship Criteria

 To enable Mount Holyoke to fund all qualified students, the following limitations apply:

 - Laurel Fellowship funding will be limited to one semester.
 We will fund up to five students for the full year, with priority to language majors applying to study abroad, in the target language, in a single yearlong program/university.
-This limitation will not apply if the student is selected for exchange with the University of Essex or the University of York in England, which strongly prefer that exchange students come for the full year because the academic calendar does not fully correspond to our semesters.
+This limitation will not apply if the student is selected for exchange with the University of Essex or the University of York in England, which strongly prefer that exchange students come for the full year because the academic calendar does not directly correspond to our semesters.

 - Students will not be eligible for Laurel funding if they have previously studied abroad for a semester for academic credit at Mount Holyoke, even if they did not receive Laurel funding for that semester.
 This limitation will not apply to students who entered Mount Holyoke in the spring semester and who studied abroad in the fall prior to matriculation.